-Robert Gerard Pietrusko is a Lecturer of Urban Planning and Design and Landscape Architecture at Harvard University's Graduate School of Design, where his teaching and research focuses on geospatial representation, narrative + critical cartography, and spatial taxonomies.
+Robert Gerard Pietrusko is an assistant professor in the departments of Urban Planning and Design and Landscape Architecture, where his teaching and research focuses on geospatial representation, simulation, narrative + critical cartography, and spatial taxonomies.
 Pietrusko is also a co-founder of the metaLAB(at)Harvard, where he develops data-rich tools and environments for the communication of scholarly work.

 His design work has been exhibited at the MoMA, SFMOMA, The Foundation Cartier, and the Venice Architecture Biennale, among others, and has been featured in Metropolis, Architectural Record, and Domus.
 In 2011, he was an artist-in-residence at the ZKM Center for Art and Media in Karlsruhe, Germany, and at the Experimental Media and Performing Arts Center (EMPAC) in Troy, NY.

-Gerard holds a Bachelor of Music in Music Synthesis from the Berklee College of Music; a Master of Science in Electrical Engineering completed at Villanova University's Center for Nonlinear Dynamics; and a Master of Architecture from the Graduate School of Design at Harvard University.
+Pietrusko holds a Bachelor of Music in Music Synthesis from the Berklee College of Music; a Master of Science in Electrical Engineering from Villanova University; and a Master of Architecture (with distinction) from the Graduate School of Design at Harvard University.

 Please use the following link to sign up for a 30 minute slot.
 Thank you.